MennaTullahTaha/AlgoDsSearchEngine/README.md

 6. As a User I can view posts.
 7. As a User I can view comments.
 8. As a User I can favourite/unfavourite posts.
 9. As a User I can view my own favourite posts.
+10. As a User I can search for an Algorithm/Data Structure and see the results based on that.
+11. As a User I can create a post regarding an Algorithm or DataStructure from the search results or an independant post.